hyungsangpark/sylo-test-app/README.md

 ## Running Instructions

-Clone the directory and run through the terminal using the command:
+Clone the directory and run with the terminal using the command:

 `npm run start`